ratify-project/ratify/docs/archive/meeting-notes/ratify-weekly-notes-2022-Jan-2022-Jun.md

     - https://hackmd.io/LFWPWM7wT_icfIPZbuax0Q
     - https://hackmd.io/@akashsinghal/B10BZ6xnY
     - [Teja] Acrpull role is sufficient for work load identity workload
     - [Akash/Eric/Teja] This auth model is for pulling signitures from the registry.
-A different interface will need to be defined for notary to fetch trusted key from keyvault
+A different interface will need to be defined for notation to fetch trusted key from keyvault
     - [Teja] Next step, We want to figure out the implementation auth provider for using kub secrets, kublet credential provider
     - [Akash/Eric] Ratify runs inside a container in a pod, getting access kublet credential provider is not natural.
 People use pod identity instead. kublet credential have more access needed, we might not want to expose this to a pod.
 To discuss/brain storm more.
     - [Teja/Jesse] Implement the kub secrets is a good start, also helps the self host kub scenario.